Sexual consent: Unconsciousness or intoxication

 In some jurisdictions, individuals who are intoxicated from alcohol or drugs cannot consent.
-For example, Michigan Criminal Sexual Conduct Laws states that it is a crime to have sex with a “mentally incapacitated” person who cannot control their conduct or consent.
+For example, Michigan Criminal Sexual Conduct Laws states that it is a crime to have sex with a "mentally incapacitated" person who cannot control their conduct or consent.

 In Canada, intoxication is a factor that affects whether a person can legally consent to sexual activity.
 However, the level of intoxication that will make consent impossible varies according to circumstances, which include how intoxicated the person is and whether they voluntarily consumed the alcohol or drugs.
 The Supreme Court of Canada has ruled that a person drunk to the point of unconsciousness cannot consent to sex; the court ruled that once a person loses consciousness, they cannot consent.
 There was public outrage after a Canadian judge ruled that an intoxicated person can consent; however, a legal expert interviewed by CBC stated that "a drunken consent is still a consent" under Canadian law.

 In Canada, a judge ruled in the 2011 R v JA case that a person who is asleep or unconscious cannot consent to sex.

 Position of trust or authority

-When determining if a sexual encounter was consensual, Canadian courts will consider if the accused was in a "position of trust or authority" regarding the complainant, as this undermines consent.
+When determining if a sexual encounter was consensual, Canadian courts will consider if the accused was abusing their "position of trust or authority" regarding the complainant, as this undermines consent.
 While this general principle is part of Canadian law, the courts are debating exactly what the definition of a position of trust and authority is.
 Some examples of people in positions of trust or authority include a teacher, employer or boss, camp counselor, health care professional, or coach.